 I can confirm that I have no objection to the proposed development on highways and transport grounds.
-I would recommend that planning permission is subject to conditions

 6.2 Lead Local Flood Authority

 We would advise that there is sufficient information available to comment on the acceptability of the proposed surface water drainage scheme for the proposed development.